L (Aspir-low aspirin 81 mg)

 Pill imprint L has been identified as Aspir-low aspirin 81 mg.

-Aspirin is used in the treatment of angina; back pain; angina pectoris prophylaxis; pain; ankylosing spondylitis (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
+Aspirin is used in the treatment of angina; back pain; heart attack; myocardial infarction, prophylaxis; prevention of thromboembolism in atrial fibrillation (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
 FDA has not classified the drug for risk during pregnancy.
 Aspirin aspirin 81 mg is not subject to the Controlled Substances Act.

 See also related documents.